 California LLC formation by attorney / MBA.
 Every California limited liabilty company formation includes a consultation to determine whether an LLC is right for you / your business (versus a corporation, limited liability partnership); what state to form the LLC in (California?
 Nevada?); and to make sure that all your questions and concerns are addressed.
-Also included is perhaps the most important step in the LLC formation process: drafting an Operating Agreement customized to your needs and explaining its significance and operation to all of the LLC members.Flat fee one-owner small business LLC formation services start at $1,500 inclusive of standard filing fees and costs.
+Also included is perhaps the most important step in the LLC formation process: drafting an Operating Agreement customized to your needs and explaining its significance and operation to all of the LLC members.Flat fee one-owner small business LLC formation services start at $2,000 inclusive of standard filing fees and costs.
 For this purpose, husbands and wives and legally-sanctioned domestic partners count as one owner.
-Multiple owner LLCs start at $2,000, inclusive of standard filing fees and costs; however, in more complex situations, a higher flat rate or an hourly rate of $375+ may apply for all - or for additional - work.
-Nevada LLC's are $350 more, due to increased filing fees versus California's for the state business license and initial annual list (but potentially lower taxes in the long run), and LLCs with foreign national ownership are an additional $250.
+Multiple owner LLCs start at $2,500, inclusive of standard filing fees and costs; however, in more complex situations, a higher flat rate or an hourly rate of $400+ may apply for all - or for additional - work.
+Nevada LLC's are $350 more, due to increased filing fees versus California's for the state business license and initial annual list (but potentially lower taxes in the long run), and LLCs with foreign national ownership are an additional $250, as are those formed by franchisees for use with franchised businesses.
 Please contact me with information about your legal needs to receive a more detailed quote.

 The standard full-service LLC organization packages include the following: